Pineapple Pork Chops

 • 2 tablespoons olive oil

-• 2 cups diced pineapple fresh or frozen.
+• 2 cups diced pineapple fresh or frozen

-• ½ teaspoons grated ginger
+• ½ teaspoon grated ginger

-• ⅛ to ¼ cup coconut aminos
+• 2 tablespoons coconut aminos

-• 1/3 cup vegetable stock or water
+• cup vegetable stock chicken broth, or water

-• 2 teaspoons arrowroot powder
+• 2 teaspoons arrowroot powder or cornstarch

 Video